birkskyum/maplibre-native-wasm/README.md

 # MapLibre Native - WebAssembly compilation

-There are multiple paths to compiled MapLibre Native to WebAssembly (WASM) - some of these paths enable running MapLibre Native in the browser.
+There are multiple paths to compile MapLibre Native to WebAssembly (WASM), and some even enable running MapLibre Native in the browser.

 The purpose of this repo is to track progress, document andd demonstrates these paths as they evolve.